China Railway CRH2: Double Deck CRH2E

 A brand new variant of the CRH2E entered service in 2017 numbered beyond CRH2E-2463.
-Instead of a traditional railway sleeping berth the sleeper train is organized with the corridor running down the middle of the traincar with double deck "capsules" on each side.
+Instead of a traditional railway sleeping berth the sleeper train is organized with the corridor running down the middle of the train car with double deck "capsules" on each side.
 Each capsule is similar in layout to airplane first class, and passengers are no longer sharing the room.
 Each capsule comes with independent tables, outlets, lamps, hangers and curtains.
 The body of the train is redesigned to reduce noise levels during travel.
 The trains have been dubbed "moving hotels".

 CRH2G

 CRH2G is a specialized cold and sand/windstorm resistant version of the CRH2 manufactured by CRRC Qingdao Sifang.
 The trains were tested on the Lanzhou–Xinjiang HSR and Harbin–Dalian HSR.
-Tests where completed on November 10, 2015 and the first sets were assigned to Lanzhou–Xinjiang HSR.
+Tests where completed on November 10, 2015, and the first sets were assigned to Lanzhou–Xinjiang HSR.

-CRH2-380
+CRH2-380 (CRH2C-2150 experimental train)

 In 2008, the Chinese MOR & CSR launched CRH2-380 project, the main purpose is to develop new-generation of high speed trains with maximum operation speed of 380 km/h.
 CRH2 is one of the fundamental platforms of the new trains, which is designated as CRH380A.
+The experimental train is a highly modified CRH2C number 2150.
+The main difference between this train and the regular CRH380A is the presence of two additional doors on the rear of the first and the last coach like on the CRH2C.